pingcap/docs-cn/quick-start-with-tidb.md

 ### Prepare

-Prepare a deployment machine that meets the following requirements:
+Prepare a target machine that meets the following requirements:

 - CentOS 7.3 or a later version is installed
 - The Linux OS has access to the Internet, which is required to download TiDB and related software installation packages